Inflation at the End of 2025: Constraints on $r$ and $n_s$ Using the Latest CMB and BAO Data: Results

 We now add DESI to the CMB data.
 For the SPA+BK+DESI combination we report:

-As has been noted in the literature, the addition of DESI data shifts the central value of the \ns{} constraint upward \citep[see also references within these works]{louis25, camphuis25, ferreira25, mcdonough25}.
-The central value of the \ns{} constraint coincides with the value predicted by the chosen polynomial $\alpha$-attractor model for $\efold{}=55.1$; the result agrees with the predictions for $\efold{}=47$ and $\efold{}=57$ at $1.6\,\sigma$ and $0.3\,\sigma$, respectively.
+As has been noted in the literature, the addition of DESI data shifts the central value of the \ns{} constraint upward \citep[see also references within these works]{louis25, camphuis25, ferreira25, mcdonough25, iacconi25}.
+The central value of the \ns{} constraint coincides with the value predicted by the chosen polynomial $\alpha$-attractor model for $\efold{}=55.1$ and therefore this class of models is very consistent with the addition of DESI DR2 BAO data.
 Taking also \rgw{} into account, the data constraints are compatible with a range of monomial inflaton potentials at $<2\,\sigma$ (including for $\efold{}>47$) as shown in Figure \ref{fig:rns_data}.
-While Higgs inflation remains compatible at $2.9\,\sigma$ with the data, the prediction of Starobinsky $R^2$ inflation differs from the data at the $3.9\,\sigma$ level.\footnote{We stress that this is for the chosen fiducial values of \efold{}.
+Whereas the prediction of Higgs inflation remains compatible at $2.9\,\sigma$ with the data, the prediction of Starobinsky $R^2$ inflation differs from the data at the $3.9\,\sigma$ level.\footnote{We stress that this is for the theoretical predictions to lowest order in slow-roll parameters and for the chosen fiducial values of \efold{}.
 For both models, Starobinsky $R^2$ and Higgs inflation, the predicted \ns{} value can change depending on the details of reheating.
-Also note that for certain inflation models too few e-folds can result in reheating temperatures that are inconsistent with Big Bang Nucleosynthesis \citep{martin13, Zharov25}.} The closest convex potential is at $3.9\,\sigma$ from the SPA+BK+DESI constraint.
+Also note that next-to-leading order terms in slow-roll parameters increase the value of \ns{} for the Starobinsky model \cite{martin16}, partially reconciling the model with the addition of DESI, and that for certain inflation models too few e-folds can result in reheating temperatures that are inconsistent with Big Bang Nucleosynthesis \citep{martin13, Zharov25}.} The closest convex monomial potential is at $3.9\,\sigma$ from the SPA+BK+DESI constraint.